engineyard/ey-docs/pages/monitoring-intro.md

   Learn how to monitor your applications uptime with AppCloud.

 * ### [[Viewing usage graphs for your application|usage-graphs]]
-  Learn how to monitor your applications uptime with AppCloud.
+  Learn how to view your usage metrics on AppCloud with our usage graphs.

 * ### [[Using New Relic to monitor an application|monitoring-new-relic]]
   Learn how to setup monitoring on AppCloud with New Relic.